 This is a level one module (equivalent to first year undergraduate).
 No prior subject knowledge is required for this module, but students are expected to have a keen interest in the area.

 Upon successful completion of this module, students will:

-Understand the forces driving urban development on a global scale and be able to evaluate their impact on the social, economic, and environmental sustainability of cities;
+Be able to identify the forces driving urban development on a global scale and to evaluate their impact on the social, economic, and environmental sustainability of cities.

 Be able to apply their knowledge and skills to critically analyse urban development in contexts around the world.

 7.5 ECTS / 4 US / 15 UCL